Inspections, Compliance, Enforcement, and Criminal Investigations

 - Seizure or other legal action has been accomplished.

 - The district director or the Regional Food and Drug Director order the termination.

 As soon as you are authorized to terminate the detention, proceed to where the detained material is stored, personally remove and completely destroy all detention tags.
 Do not merely throw them in the trash.

 Issuance of Detention Termination Notice FDA 2291 - As soon as you have removed all detention tags, tell the custodian the article is no longer under detention.
 Immediately prepare a Detention Termination Notice by filling out blocks 1 through 12, and the bottom of the form to include name, title, and signature.
 Give the original (page 1) to the custodian.
 This terminates the detention.

 Complete the "Remarks" section to elaborate on pertinent information such as supervision, reconditioning, destruction accomplished, etc. The Detention Termination Notice, FDA 2291, together with Detention Notice, FDA 2289, will, unless instructed otherwise, constitute the complete report on the detention.
 See IOM Exhibit 2-4.

-Except in unusual situations, or unless instructed otherwise by your supervisor, the Detention Notice, FDA 2289, the Detention Notice Termination, FDA 2291, and the FACTS Collection Record are designed to provide all information required to report the action from detention to termination.
+Except in unusual situations, or unless instructed otherwise by your supervisor, the Detention Order, Form FDA 2289, the Detention Order Termination, Form FDA 2291, and the FACTS Collection Record are designed to provide all information required to report the action from detention to termination.